A reading from the gospel according to John 6:35-40:

 In the New Testament, Jesus also fed thousands of hungry men and women including children by multiplying a few loaves of physical bread.
 Again, the people were satisfied but only for a short time.
 He then took this occasion to teach them that He is the bread of life and that anyone who eats of this bread will not die but will have eternal life (John 6:51).

-There is physical hunger which can be satisfied with physical food but deep inside every man or woman, there is spiritual hunger that only God can satisfy.
-This kind of hunger makes ones heart restless and as St. Augustine prayed, it is restless until it rests in God.
+There is physical hunger that can be satisfied with physical food but deep inside every man or woman, there is spiritual hunger that only God can satisfy.
+This kind of hunger makes one’s heart restless and as St. Augustine prayed, it is restless until it rests in God.

 It is said that man is never contented.
 He is never satisfied because his human needs and wants are enormous.
-Yet, people who have deep relationship with God find their heart filled with joy and their mind filled with peace.
-They learn to accept their limitation and they experience fullness of life.
+Yet, people who have a deep relationship with God find their hearts filled with joy and their minds filled with peace.
+They learn to accept their limitation and they experience the fullness of life.

 In our gospel reading above, Jesus is inviting everyone to believe in Him as the living bread.
 He is the Son of God who was sent to fill the emptiness in our heart.
 In Him, there is no rejection.
 From Him, we receive the most important gift – eternal life.